Flask Installation

 - Check that your template extends base.html correctly

-- Verify the domain matches your dashboard settings
+- Verify the public key matches your dashboard settings

 - View page source to confirm the script is present